 What to expect from a creative coach

-All coaches will be different in their approach and offerings, most however, will have a number of packages to offer.
+All coaches will be different in their approach and offerings.
+Most, however, will have a number of packages to offer.
 These tend to be made up of a certain number of sessions and may include extras like email support and access to free resources.

-Most coaches will offer an initial consultation to see if you’re the right fit for each other.
+Many coaches will offer an initial consultation to see if you’re the right fit for each other.
 This is when you can discuss what you would like support with, find out more about how they work and decide which package may be right for you.

 Sessions may take place in person, over the phone or via video chat.
 Some coaches also offer email coaching.
 However your sessions take place, the aim is to help you gain more clarity on your situation and find clear steps towards your goals.